MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-data-access.md

 ALTER TABLE ADD CONSTRAINT constraint_name DEFAULT default_value FOR field_name
 ```

-The name of the default constraint isn't important, as long as it isn't used by another column in the table.
+The name of the default constraint isn't important, as long as it isn't used by another column in the database.

 ### Default constraint value